Basement Moisture Management

 Many basements benefit from dehumidification, especially in spaces with higher use, bathrooms, or laundry.
 We’ll recommend it based on your conditions and how the space will be used.

-If radon testing indicates mitigation is needed—or if you’re planning ahead—we coordinate the remodel so mitigation can integrate cleanly without compromising the finished space.
+If radon testing indicates mitigation is needed—or if you’re planning ahead—we coordinate the remodel so mitigation integrates cleanly without compromising the finished space.

 Basement-appropriate materials and assemblies matter most.
 We guide homeowners toward surfaces and build details that fit below-grade realities and reduce long-term maintenance issues.